 Designing for the blockchain means designing with the intention of building an application or a service that can be trusted, immutable, and (almost) fully transparent to all users and stakeholders.
 Handling sensitive information is at the core of blockchain.
 So, maintaining trust with the user regarding that information is essential.
 Part of that trust flows into platform reliability and stability.
 Listen to feedback and stay consistent with your product to ensure your design and product maintains trustworthiness among users.

 3. Simplicity at the Core

 Make your application as simple and easy to use as possible.
-Blockchain creates an almost endless stream of data and information, so keeping your interface simple will make it easier for people.
+Blockchain creates an almost endless stream of data and information, so keeping your interface simple will make it easier for people (and for your front-end development company).
 This also helps diminish entrance barriers to your platform.
 The less a user has to figure out, the easier it is to start using.